ibm-cloud-docs/cloud-native/topic-cloudplatform-basics.md

 # Cloud platform concepts
 {: #platform}

-Here is a brief overview of the core technologies and concepts that developers interact with when building cloud-native applications, starting with Containers, Kubernetes, Helm, and Istio.
+Learn about the core technologies and concepts that developers interact with when you build cloud-native applications, starting with Containers, Kubernetes, Helm, and Istio.
 {:shortdesc}

 ## Containers